-One way to update the configuration values is to use a pre-made machine image of Philter.
+One way to update the configuration values is to use a custom machine ("pre-baked) image of Philter.
 When a configuration needs changed, change the configuration value in the machine image and update the auto-scaling environment with the latest machine image.
 Now, begin substituting the currently running Philter instances with new instances from the updated machine image.

 In this method, a copy of Philter's application.properties file is stored on a remote file system, such as Amazon S3.
 A cron job runs on each deployed Philter instance to periodically download the application.properties file, copy it to the appropriate location, and then restart the Philter service.
 This method allows you to modify the configuration on Philter on all of the instances with less moving parts than the previous option.